Input Tax Credits (ITCs) and Input Tax Refunds (ITRs)

-If you are registered for the GST and the QST, you can generally recover the GST and QST you paid (or have to pay) on taxable property and services.
-The GST is refunded as input tax credits (ITCs), the QST as input tax refunds (ITRs).
+As a registrant, you can generally recover the GST and QST you paid (or have to pay) on taxable property and services by claiming input tax credits (ITCs) and input tax refunds (ITRs).

 The term inputs refers to property or services used or consumed in the course of your commercial activities.

-To be entitled to ITCs or ITRs, you must have been a registrant during the reporting period in respect of which you were required to pay the taxes.
+To be entitled to ITCs or ITRs, you must have been a registrant during one of the following reporting periods:

 Since January 1, 2019, certain suppliers outside Québec and certain operators of specified digital platforms have been required to be Québec sales tax (QST) registrants and to collect QST in respect of certain taxable supplies made in Québec.
 Their QST registration numbers contain the letters "NR" (instead of the letters "TQ").
 A list of the suppliers outside Québec who are QST registrants is available on our website.